alkindli/CtraderRobot/README.md

 Even if it seems charted you are doing you.

 So whoever trades on the market does not govern or manage it or change the value, it is that real.
 Unless you are a bookeeper especially on sports that is different.

+And to figure out what the time on it mean if its just big one.